 1.7.
 Booking form: The contract between tenant and letter.

+1.8.
 Letter: the person (owner) or company listed on the booking form that issues the reservation and acts as the representative of the owner.

 These Booking Terms and Conditions apply to all booking agreements between letter and renter